qfpl/state-machine-testing-course/level01/README.md

 * The `input` type must be `HTraversable`, which we'll talk about soon.

-* The list of callbacks is how we:
+* The list of callbacks will be explored later.

-  - Assert preconditions on actions, which guarantees that shrunken command sequences stay valid,

-  - Update our model as actions are performed, and

-  - Assert postconditions on actions, checking that our system actually behaves correctly.

 ## Your first command